reemkhd/Trivia/backend/README.md

 Setting the `FLASK_APP` variable to `flaskr` directs flask to use the `flaskr` directory and the `__init__.py` file to find the application.

-## Expected tasks

-1. Used Flask-CORS to enable cross-domain requests and set response headers.
-2. Created an endpoint to handle GET requests for questions, including pagination (every 10 questions).
-This endpoint return a list of questions, number of total questions, current category, categories.
-3. Created an endpoint to handle GET requests for all available categories.
-4. Created an endpoint to DELETE question using a question ID.
-5. Created an endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.
-6. Created a POST endpoint to get questions based on category.
-7. Created a POST endpoint to get questions based on a search term.
-8. Created a POST endpoint to get questions to play the quiz.
-9. Created error handlers for all expected errors including 400, 404, 422, and 500.

 REVIEW_COMMENT
 ```